04-Distribution and Confidence Intervals of Maple Leaf Samples

 The data set consists of two samples of maple leaves (Acer platanoides), sampled in front of the institute building (Fig. 1).

-The two samples where collected with different sampling strategy:
+The two samples were collected with different sampling strategies:

-Then length, width and stalk length were measured in millimeter with a ruler (Fig. 2) and the data collected in a spreadsheet table and a csv-file.
+Then length, width and stalk length were measured in millimeters with a ruler (Fig. 2) and the data collected in a spreadsheet table and a csv-file.

 The statistical analysis is performed with the R software for statistical computing and graphics (R Core Team, 2024).